puppetlabs/puppet/docs/indirector.md

 Note that class is responsible for merging the node's facts into the node instance before it is returned.

 `rest` terminus
 Get a node via REST.
-Puppet agent uses this to allow the puppet master to override its environment.
+Puppet agent uses this to allow the Puppet server to override its environment.

 `store_configs` terminus
 Part of the "storeconfigs" feature.
 Should not be directly set by end users.